digital-cargo/good-practice-truck-preadvice/README.md

 - The transportMeans is directly linked into the TransportMovement as described above.
 - For this use case, the transportMeans contain the information on the physical truck and the trucking company.
-- The type of vehicle is defined in the vehicleType data field
+- The type of vehicle is defined in the vehicleType data field.
-- The plate is shared via the vehicleRegistration
+- The plate is shared via the vehicleRegistration.
 - The trucking company is shared via the transportOrganization.
-- The TransportOperator is the person driving the truck and is linked into this object
+- The TransportOperator is the person driving the truck and is linked into this object.

 **person**

 - The Person contains information on the driver.
 - First and last name are mandatory for this use case.
 - The field "document" is of type externalReference contains links to the ID document of the driver.

-- The date of birth should be shared as well as a Mobile phone number and emailaddress in the embedded contactDetails.
+- The date of birth should be shared as well as a mobile phone number and emailaddress in the embedded contactDetails.

 **externalReference**

 - The externalReference contains the id information of the driver.
-- The Type of ID is share in the documentType.
+- The Type of ID is shared in the documentType.
 This can be e.g. "Driver Licence", "Passport" or "ID-Card"
 - The ID Number is to be shared in the documentIdentifier
-- Place of ID Issueing is to be shared in the createdAtLocation (LINK??)
+- TBC - Place of ID issueing is to be shared in the createdAtLocation (LINK??)

 **Loading**

-- to link pieces and transportMovement, a loading action must be created.
-TransportMovement and LoadingAction are linked via "onTransportMeans" in the Loading and "LoadingActions" in the TransportMovement
+- to link Pieces and TransportMovement, a loading action must be created.
+TransportMovement and LoadingAction are linked via "onTransportMeans" in the Loading and "LoadingActions" in the TransportMovement.
 - For the delivery process, it is recommended to use the loading object for the previous loading of the truck, indicating the loadingType "LOADING"; Carrier / GHA then share the unloading of the truck in a new LoadingAction.

-- For a pickup, it is recommended to also use the loadingType "LOADING" and link the pieces to be loaded, but add an embedded actionTimeType "PLANNED" and an  actionStartTime with the estimated pickup-time
+- For a pickup, it is recommended to also use the loadingType "LOADING" and link the pieces to be loaded, but add an embedded actionTimeType "PLANNED" and an  actionStartTime with the estimated pickup-time.
-- Leeres TransportMovement hin für QPU, volles TM zurück, Abholschein
+- TBC - Leeres TransportMovement hin für QPU, volles TM zurück, Abholschein.

-- This can be a skeleton, or provide information beyond linking a transportMovmenet with the Pieces can be shared
+- This can be a skeleton, or provide information beyond linking a TransportMovmenet with the Pieces that can be shared.

-- As a minimum requirement, it must link the TransportMovement in the "servedActivity" and the loaded pieces in the "loadedPieces" data field
+- As a minimum requirement, it must link the TransportMovement in the "servedActivity" and the loaded pieces in the "loadedPieces" data field.

 **Piece**

 As ONE Record is piece-centric, pieces are the primary objects that are used for loading and unloading.
-This also corresponds to the physical world, where pieces, not shipments are loaded and / or unloaded
+This also corresponds to the physical world, where pieces, not shipments are loaded and / or unloaded.

 - There are no specific requirements to the piece for this use case, beyond the linking of the loading action in the involvedInActions.